 Land makes up 91.08% of the country’s area while water makes up 8.92%, with a total area of 3,511,022.6 square miles and 344,079.95 square miles respectively.
 The country’s coastline stretches for 151,484.7 miles, and it touches the three oceans of Pacific, Atlantic, and Arctic.
 The nation’s border with the US extends for 5,525.85 miles.
 The country’s highest point is Mount Logan, with an elevation of 19,551 feet and the lowest point is in the Atlantic Ocean.
 Canada’s population is approximately 36,508,003 people.
 Its population is mainly urbanized.

 Quebec is the largest province of Canada, and Nunavut is the largest territory.

 The Largest And Smallest Provinces Of Canada

-The Terrirtories Of Canada By Size
+The Territories Of Canada By Size

-Nunavut is the country’s largest territory, accounting for a 21.0% of the total land area.
-The territory’s total area is 808,185.17 square miles divided between land (747537.4 square miles) and water (60,647.76 square miles).
-The Northwest Territories occupies 13.0% of the country’s land area with a total area of 519,734.43 square miles.
-The territory’s land area is 456,808.27 square miles while the water area is 62,942.75 square miles.
-The smallest territory is Yukon, with a total area of 186272.28 square miles and a 4.8% share of the national land area.
+The smallest territory is the Yukon, with a total area of 186272.28 square miles and a 4.8% share of the national land area.
 The territory’s land area is 183163.4 square miles while the water covers an area of 3108.9 square miles.